nickola/knowledge/_pages/devops/aws.md

 # About

-Amazon Web Services is reliable and scalable cloud computing services.
+Amazon Web Services is reliable and scalable cloud computing services from Amazon.

 # Region